You’d think Amazon’s surging sales would be a boost for UPS. But no.

 But UPS – despite these rate increases, and despite growing international revenues – has experienced essentially 0% revenue growth in 2015 and only 4.3% revenue growth in 2016 (to $60.9 billion).

 Amazon’s revenues grew 20% in 2015 and 27% in 2016.
 E-commerce in the US is growing at a rate of about 15% a year.
 Clearly, UPS is not benefiting from the surge in online sales.
-So how is Amazon getting its merchandise to its customers?
+So how is Amazon getting its merchandise — from specialty clothing and accessories to electronics — to its customers?

 In the “Greater San Francisco Area,” as Amazon calls it, Amazon has been leasing all kinds of warehouse space over the past few years as part of its distribution network.
 The new “fulfillment centers” it leased in 2016 include a 224,154-square-foot warehouse in Richmond, and a 1 million square-foot warehouse in Tracy, at the edge of the Bay Area, near I-5, the main north-south Interstate in California.
 In 2014, it leased a 574,000-square-foot warehouse in Newark, Alameda County, in the East Bay.
 It has other warehouse operations scattered the Bay Area, including in South San Francisco.

 But it’s not UPS or the Postal Service that is delivering from these warehouses to the customer.
 Amazon has set up two ways to get the merchandise delivered.
 Same-day delivery is possible.
 And none of it involves drones.